 Once you’ve configured the aforementioned parameters in your Dynamics CRM, you can start setting up the app in Woodford.
 After you choose to add a new mobile project, pick the Anonymous External User from the options in the Type drop down menu.
 The following form, with 5 fields should appear:

-In the Server Alias field fill in a unique alias that will be used as URL in the app’s synchronization dialog.
-It is this alias that the users will enter in the URL field.
 Next, insert the URL for external access itself.
 Then select the common CRM user and type in its password for Dynamics CRM into the last field on the form.

 You can also hide the sync dialog in your app, so the users don’t need to fill in the information and will get connected automatically.

 Customize the project in Woodford to further define what the external users can see and edit.
 And to make sure that the app will represent your company’s visual identity.

 Do you want to give your business allies a powerful tool to access CRM content related specifically to them?
 Choose the External (Portal) User option, where the user needs to log in first to start working with the app.

 When you go for the External (Portal) User option, you need to define one common CRM user with a specific security role, which will be used for all registered users.
 Just like with the Anonymous External User.
 However, you also need to select a specific entity (standard or custom) and two fields from it, which will serve as User Name and Password for the user authentication when logging in to the application.